givesushi/final_project/up_to_date/README.txt

     We test advancing the lanes vectors by adding VehicleBase objects to the lanes, calling the functions which advance the lanes, and checking that the correct positions in each vector are occupied by the correct vehicle.
 These tests also make sure that the logic for the intersection is working by checking right turns, stopping at the light, etc.

+  VehicleBase Tests:
+    We tested the copy and move constructors and operators by creating a VehicleBase object and calling the appropriate constructor or operator to make a copy, then checking that the member variables of each vehicle are what we expect.